 It is important to resolve any outstanding tax you owe as soon as possible.
 Penalty and interest will be added to your debt and will continue to grow until the amount is paid in full.
 Penalty charges can range from 25% to 500% of the tax due, depending on the type of the tax!

 If you do not pay your taxes, you may receive a LETTER OF INQUIRY, NOTICE OF INTENT TO ASSESS, and/or a BILL FOR TAXES DUE (Final Assessment).
 This is your opportunity to resolve the debt prior to having the debt referred to collections, by either paying the amount due, appealing the assessment, or entering into an Installment Agreement.
-Do not wait for the Office of Collections to contact you!
+Do not wait for the Collection Services Bureau to contact you!
 You must immediately take action to resolve your debt to avoid collection enforcement action.

-Under the authority of Public Act 122 of 1941 , as amended, the Office of Collections is responsible for the collection of all delinquent state tax accounts for the State of Michigan.
+Under the authority of Public Act 122 of 1941 , as amended, the Collection Services Bureau is responsible for the collection of all delinquent state tax accounts for the State of Michigan.
 The Department may proceed to collect your delinquent tax debt by using several different enforcement methods.
-The Office of Collections can use an enforcement action for a minimum of 6 years to collect the debt.
+The Collection Services Bureau can use an enforcement action for a minimum of 6 years to collect the debt.
 The 6 year period, known as the statute of limitations, may be extended by certain actions such as a court judgment.

 By law, the Department may use a variety of actions to collect your past-due tax, penalty and interest and may take these actions at any time during the course of collection.